 The times have shifted, and today the most popular past-time among my colleagues seems to be inventing new and creative ways to blame the fall of the Empire on any one person who was present for any part of it.
 Alliance leaders such as Chancellor Mothma, Queen Leia of New Alderaan, and General Rieekan are common choices, as is the Emperor himself and several of the Imperial Navy’s more incompetent admirals.

-The most convincing of these recent articles is undoubtedly the daring Jedi Knight: Darth Vader and the conspiracy that crushed an empire, in which Lalia Maltiras1 persuasively argues that Lord Vader should not be identified with orthodox warriors such as Obi-Wan Kenobi or Mace Windu, but rather the much younger Anakin Skywalker.
+The most convincing of these recent arguments is undoubtedly the daring Jedi Knight: Darth Vader and the conspiracy that crushed an empire, in which Lalia Maltiras persuasively asserts that Lord Vader should not be identified with orthodox warriors such as Obi-Wan Kenobi or Mace Windu, but rather the much younger Anakin Skywalker.

 The evidence for her central argument (that Skywalker, as Vader, was a rogue Jedi who joined the Empire with every intention of overthrowing the Emperor) is compelling.
 However, aside from the admittedly groundbreaking conclusion that Anakin Skywalker and Darth Vader are one and the same, Maltiras provides little further insight into his character or motives.